milesapnash/JavaSnake/README.md

 # JavaSnake
-A simple game of Snake, implemented in Java using the javax.swing library
+A simple game of Snake, implemented in Java using the Java Swing library

 ## GAMEPLAY
 (WASD or Arrow Keys to move)